Seatis/my-teaching-materials/java/java-basics/1-installing-basics/README.md

 ### Environment
 - download jdk (from Oracle, version 8) - this is the Java Development Kit; part of the challenge here is to figure out where to get this.
 - if *jre* (Java Runtime Environment) didn't download, get that too
-- download the development environment tool: www.jetbrains.com - Install Intellij-IDEA; get the Ultimate edition (but ensure you get the license from a Mentor)
+- download the development environment tool: www.jetbrains.com - Install Intellij-IDEA; get the Ultimate edition (download the 30 day trial version, but ensure you get the license from a Mentor)

 ### Optional
 *If you've got time and/or want to dig deeper, consider the following:*